Places to visit in East Devon with kids – family-friendly days out

 Visitor snapshot: Open all year round | No dogs | Free parking

 Take a ride back in time on Seaton Tramway

 This vintage tramway has been transporting tourists through some of Devon’s finest countryside since the 1970s.
 We chose the perfect day to appreciate the scenery from the top deck.
 During the three mile trip you can hop off at Colyford to have a snack at the pub next to the line.
 Or we can recommend continuing to Seaton for lunch and an ice cream on the seafront.
+This really is one of our top things to do in Easter Devon.
 Here’s our full review of Seaton Tramway.

 Visitor snapshot: Open February to October.
 Check the timetable for other dates | Dogs allowed | Free parking at Colyton and pay and display in Seaton

 Go wild at The Bear Trail

 Fancy yourself as the next Bear Grylls?
 If the answer is yes then The Bear Trail will see if you are up to the challenge.
 Tackle this military inspired assault course complete with mud pits, scrabble nets and rope swings for a fun-packed day out.
 The Trail is best suited to energetic kids and teens, but there is a play area for little ones and plenty of picnic space from where parents can watch the action if they don’t fancy participating.
 If you or your kids get caked then there’s also showers where you can wash up before heading home exhausted.
 Why not check out our full review.